danielcbit/apcctrl/doc/manual/manual.rst

 Run apctest by invoking it with no arguments.

-It will read your installed apcupsd.conf configuration (so it knows where to find the UPS) and then it will present you with the following output:
+It will read your installed apcctrl.conf configuration (so it knows where to find the UPS) and then it will present you with the following output: